cw9dd/my_site/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a Postdoctoral Fellow in the Department of Psychology at the University of Texas at Austin focusing on mobile sensing for mental health.
 I provide research and data analytics expertise for UT’s [Whole Communities Whole Health](https://bridgingbarriers.utexas.edu/whole-communities-whole-health/) grand challenge initiative, a multidisciplinary task force between engineering and behavioral sciences specialized in health sensing and community engagement.

-I earned my Ph.D. in Systems Engineering from the University of Virginia in 2019 and have an undergraduate background in Industrial Engineering.
+My work deepens our understanding of and helps improve human health and behavior using ubiquitous information technology and data science methods.
+I contribute to research areas such as Ubiquitous Computing, Human-Computer Interaction, Smart and Connected Health, and Computational Social Systems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.